Blueberries are commonly classed as being a ‘superfood’, but what are the proven health benefits of this fashionable purple fruit?

 - Mixed into pancake batter for an extra treat

-- Added to the top of cereal or porridge
+- Sprinkled over the top of cereal or porridge

 - Layered with yoghurt and granola for a healthy dessert